MirunaPislar/MirunaPislar.github.io/README.md

 ## About

-I'm a Research Engineer at DeepMind in Paris, working on deep reinforcement learning.
+I'm a Research Engineer at DeepMind in Paris, working on reinforcement learning.

 I did my BSc in Computer Science at the University of Manchester, UK.
-Then I completed an MPhil in Advanced Computer Science at the University of Cambridge (Fitzwilliam College).
+Then I completed an MPhil in Advanced Computer Science at the University of Cambridge.

 My research interests span representation learning, multi-agent social learning, AI for social good, and language evolution.